innat/LResizerViT/README.md

 # Motivation

-In this notebook, it's shown how we can train a higher resolution image for vision transformer model.
+It's shown how we can train a higher resolution image for vision transformer model.
 Usually transformer based models with high resolutoin may not fit into GPU.
 In such cases, we can adopt a **Trainable Resizer** mechanism as a backbone of the transformer models and perform as a joint  learning of the image resizer and recognition models.

 [**Learning to Resize Images for Computer Vision Tasks** - Google Research](https://arxiv.org/pdf/2103.09950v1.pdf).
 For a given image resolutoin and a model, this research work answer how to best resize that image in a target resolutoin.
 Off-the-shelf image resizers for example: bilinear, bicubic methods are commonly used in most of the machine learning softwares.
 But this may limit the on-task performance of the trained model.
 In the above work, it's shown that typical linear resizer can be replaced with the **Learned Resizer**.
 Below is the overall proposed learnable resizer blocks.